Women in Iraq: Women's prisons

 OWFI has set up an observation group of activists, directed by Dalal Jumaa, which focuses its action on the defense of the rights of women in prison and in police detention.
 It has notably obtained authorization to regularly visit the Khadidimya prison, in Baghdad, and to denounce the detention conditions: rapes during interrogations, poor treatment, and the presence of children in the cells.
 OWFI has taken part in negotiations with the municipality of Bagdad to open a daycare in proximity to the prison.

 In 2009, OWFI was alerted to the situation of 11 women condemned to death, detained in this prison, after the execution of one among them.
 In 2010, OWFI observers met young girls aged 12 years, expelled from Saudi Arabia for prostitution and imprisoned in Iraq.
 In February 2014 Human Rights Watch released a 105-page report 'No One is Safe' alleging there are thousands of Iraqi women in jails being held without charge, that are being routinely tortured, beaten, and raped.

+1990 Iraq Sanctions

+The United Nations implementation of strict economic sanctions on trade to and from on Iraq in 1990, following Iraq's invasion of Kuwait, impacted women's lives in Iraq more than men.
+The gendered impact of the international sanctions on Iraq in 1990 significantly increased the challenges faced by women in all fields.
+In the labor market, sanctions severely restricted economic prospects.
+This led to a dramatic decline in women's labor participation and employment.
+Women's positions and jobs were undermined in the labor market, which provided stable employment for many Iraqi women in the 1970s and 1980s, as the public sector deteriorated, resulting in lost opportunities and reduced incentives for female workers, forcing them to stay at home and become dependant on their male family members or partners.
+The sanctions also decimated Iraq's educational system, once was the best in the Middle East before the sanctions, causing a drop in female enrollment in primary, secondary and higher education levels and an increase in illiteracy among women.
+The quality of education worsened amid the sanctions due to the destruction of educational institutions and a severe shortage of resources, such as educational materials and teachers.
+In addition, the psychological impact on women was immense as their domestic responsibilities increased.
+The combination of economic, educational, and psychological pressures hindered the progress and well-being of Iraqi women during this period.